-Each day, by mid-morning the is square abuzz with markets, food vendors and an array of exotic exhibitions.
+Each day, by mid-morning the is square abuzz with markets, typical Moroccan food vendors and an array of exotic exhibitions and street performers.
 A carnival that dazzles late into the evening when the Jemaa el Fna night market is in full swing.

 It is thanks to this nightly display of traditional storytellers, musicians and performers, UNESCO declared the square a Masterpiece of the Oral and Intangible Heritage of Humanity.